-Bret W. Rawson is a seasoned litigator with graduate-level training and experience in crisis communications, with a decade of applied experience working for VIPs within the private sector, Federal government (US Senate and an FCC contractor) as well as legal experience primarily in the Federal and administrative systems.
+Bret W. Rawson is a seasoned litigator with graduate-level training and experience in crisis communications, with a decade of applied experience working for VIPs within the private sector, Federal government (US Senate and an FCC contractor) as well as extensive legal experience in criminal and civil litigation to include administrative law.
 His objective with his education was to combine the highest quality legal training (William & Mary Law graduate) with graduate training in public relations (published in field of corporate apologia during graduate school at Brigham Young University on a topic relating to a popular consumable health product that poisoned customers) to offer clients a two-pronged solution involving both legal and communications expertise.
 Prior to law, his decade of experience involved public relations, sales, marketing communications and business development within the US Senate and pharmaceutical, affiliate marketing in the consumable health products sector and communications industries.
-Mr. Rawson’s legal experience has primarily been in defense of municipalities, especially law enforcement agencies, as well as on behalf of peace officers and non-sworn personnel in their individual capacities.
+Mr. Rawson’s legal experience has primarily been in defense of law enforcement officers and general counsel services for both non-profit and for-profit enterprises.
 Mr. Rawson is also formerly a law enforcement officer in the State of Utah.

 William & Mary School of Law, Williamsburg, Virginia J.D., May 2006

 Member, Utah Bar Association – Admitted, October 2006